 Thursday-Sunday, October 4-7, 2018

-Wagner College Theatre alums are encouraged to attend weekend performances of “Wagnificent” on Friday at 8 p.m., Saturday at 2 and 8 p.m. and Sunday at 2 p.m.
-There will be workshops hosted by WCT alums in addition to receptions with cast and crew following performances.
+Wagner College Theatre alums are encouraged to attend weekend performances of “A Little Night Music” on Friday at 8 p.m., Saturday at 2 and 8 p.m. and Sunday at 2 p.m.
+There will be alumni gatherings, performances, and receptions.
+And of course some clam pies at the Roadhouse!

 Monday-Sunday, October 1-31, 2018

 Spotlight Gallery, Horrmann Library, Wagner College

 Curated by department technical director Brian T. Sharron and DTM student Vanessa Rebeil ’20, featuring work by students, faculty and alumni.